Noor-Fatima-Git/AI-Chatbot---Scrapbot/README.md

 ## License

-This project is part of an academic Final Year Project submission.
+This project is part of an academic Final Year Project.